AnotherPillow/tmxpy/README.md

 This library is fairly computer intensive, especially when rendering large maps.
 It is recommended to use a computer with decent specs when using this library.

-**Please note**: This library only supports files saved with the CSV encoding.
+**Please note**: This library only supports files saved with the CSV encoding, though XML-encoded files can be converted with `tmxpy.XMLtoCSV`

 ## Features